vladislavarsenev/demo-prettier-sorter-custom-parser/README.md

 ## Assumptions
-- It doesn't remember exact position of elements. /** comment */ import "test" converts to /** comment *//n import "test"
+- It doesn't remember exact position of elements. /** comment */ import "test" converts to /** comment *//n import "test".
-- It treats import block as united undevined structure.
-In case if parser encounters something opposite while parsing file it stops further parsing and all further processing relates only that it has parsed already.
+- There are some issues with preservation of new lines.